armincosta/CryptoTraderAIHelperTool/README.md

 # How to Run the software

+1) Generate an API key on your Binance account and enable "Spot trading".
+   Write both, the API key and the secret key in the file **api_config.json**

-1) Choose the MODE of execution for your trade (see MODE parameter)
+2) Choose the MODE of execution for your trade (see MODE parameter)

-2) Define the proper parameters for the crypto token you want to trade (, i.e. TokenPair, Amount, initial stop limit order threshold, etc...)
+3) Define the proper parameters for the crypto token you want to trade (, i.e. TokenPair, Amount, initial stop limit order threshold, etc...)

 NOTE: Each Token might have individual parameter settings according to market conditions (volume, speed, price jumps, etc....).